scade-platform/swift-android-site/content/docs/getting-started/helloworld.mdx.md

 5. Add @jvm to the classes you want to compile to Android.
 In our case here, we add @JVM to the GreetingService class

-6. The @Jjvm annotation is part of the Swif4J library.
-Please import Swift4J using **import Swift4j**
+6. The @jvm annotation is part of the Swif4J library.
+Please import Swift4J using **import Swift4j** (smaller case j)

 ```swift
 import Swift4j